 d.
 On the basis of the grievance officer's perception of the situation he/she may:

 • Attempt to resolve the matter informally through reconciliation.

 • Report the incident and transfer the record to the Superintendent or his/her designee, and so notify the parties by certified mail.

-3. After reviewing the record made by the grievance officer, the Superintendent or designee may attempt to gather any more evidence necessary to decide the case, and thereafter impose any sanctions deemed appropriate, including a recommendation to the committee for termination or expulsion.
+After reviewing the record made by the grievance officer, the Superintendent or designee may attempt to gather any more evidence necessary to decide the case, and thereafter impose any sanctions deemed appropriate, including a recommendation to the committee for termination or expulsion.
 At this stage of the proceedings, the parties may present witnesses and other evidence, and may also be represented.
 The parties, to the extent permissible by law, shall be informed of the disposition of the complaint.
 All matters involving sexual harassment complaints will remain confidential to the extent possible.
-If it is determined that inappropriate conduct has occurred, we will act promptly to eliminate the offending conduct.
+If it is determined that inappropriate conduct has occurred, the Worcester Public Schools will act promptly to eliminate the offending conduct.

 State and Federal Remedies

-Nothing in this policy or procedure shall be deemed to affect a complainant´s right to pursue other remedies at law, including administrative appeals or lawsuits.
+Nothing in this policy or procedure shall be deemed to affect a complainant's right to pursue other remedies at law, including administrative appeals or lawsuits.
 Administrative agencies with jurisdiction in these matters include: